-What do we actually mean by modulation: The activity state of a system, in our case the one of the organism, is influenced depending on its intial state (overstimulated, suppressed or balanced).
+What do we actually mean by modulation: The activity state of a system, in our case the one of the organism, is influenced depending on its initial state (overstimulated, suppressed or balanced).
 Biestmilch is positioned as a modulating agent,

 Inflammation is the key to well-being and the key to illness.
 According to this statement, inflammations run their course in our body even if we feel totally well.
-If these generalised inflammatory processes, which are always existent predominantly in the area of all mucosal membrane surfaces on the borders between the body inside and our environment, take place in a well-controlled manner and thus do not endanger the equilibrium of our organism, then they indeed smolder in our body without causing any symptoms of an illness.
+If these generalized inflammatory processes, which are always existent predominantly in the area of all mucosal membrane surfaces, on the borders between the body inside and our environment, take place in a well-controlled manner and thus do not endanger the equilibrium of our organism, then they indeed smolder in our body without causing any symptoms of an illness.
 They are, as previously mentioned, an integral part of a “healthy” organism and its physiology.

-BIESTMILCH works in conditions of stress and imbalanced immunity, in sports where a strong immunity is the key to perfromance.
+BIESTMILCH works in conditions of stress and imbalanced immunity, in sports where a strong immunity is the key to performance.
 And BIESTMILCH is acting preventively.
 Therefore an extensive chapter on this site is dedicated to prevention and inflammation control.